remonadly/flask-app/README.md

     Password: oaIsOKNUYR39Fmvgp8yXhdQbtutNtUJM733MWcAY

 Note:
-    Two standard dashboards, predefined by Grafana Labs, were imported and used in our Grafana instance to monitor our solution.
+    Two standard dashboards, predefined by Grafana Labs, were imported (through grafana portal) and used in our Grafana instance to monitor our solution.
 However, dashboards can be created and customized locally according to business needs and must be deployed in an IAC manner using the K8s CRDs, CRs, and K8s operator.

     Imported dashboards IDs:
         ID: 315   "Kubernetes cluster monitoring (via Prometheus)"